 Sample Curriculum*

-Business of Acting – Focus on routines, time management, and goals in becoming an empowered artist.
+Business of Acting – Focus on materials needed, routines, time management, and goals in becoming an empowered artist.

-Film/TV – On Camera Acting – In this section, students apply The Barrow Group tools to on-camera work via monologues, scene study, audition technique, commercial audition technique, and self tape workshops.
+Winter: January 5 – March 27 Film/TV – On-Camera Acting – In this section, students apply The Barrow Group tools to on-camera work via monologues, scene study, audition technique, commercial audition technique, and self tape workshops.

-Advanced Scene Study – Exploration of classical and non-realism material via scene study.
+Advanced Scene Study – Exploration of classical material.

 Shakespeare – Specific Barrow Group tools and techniques are applied to Shakespeare’s work that lead to greater understanding of the text and much greater clarity in performance.